References

 • Provide references with any information or support they need in order to do well by you;

-• Express your gratitude on a regular basis;
+• Express your gratitude;

-• Send them a thank you note and share your excitement, when you secure a new position;
+• Send them a thank you note and share your excitement, when you secure a new position.

 Why Professional References are Essential